top of page

 • UOB World is comparable to Citi Rewards World Mastercard.

-I have reviewed each of these credit cards separately to provide additional insights on whether they deserve to be in your wallet, but for now, we will focus on the UOB PRVI Miles Elite card.
+I have reviewed each of these credit cards separately to provide additional insights on whether they deserve to be in your wallet, so do check out the Credit Cards section of my blog.

 Before I continue, please take note that the UOB PRVI Miles and the UOB PRVI Miles Elite are two completely separate credit cards!
 I've had several emails regarding this confusion, and I thought that I should make that clear: